 Christmas eve is such an exciting time for kids.
-The anticipation and wondering of what Father Christmas will leave under the Christmas tree.
+The anticipation and the excitement of what Father Christmas might leave under the Christmas tree.
 In the past I’ve found keeping my over-excited kids occupied quite the challenge.
-To help combat this we as a family try to make the effort to get out on Christmas eve and do something fun.
+To help combat this we as a family try to make the effort to get out and about on Christmas eve and do something fun at home too.

 Going to the cinema is top of my list of things I love to do as a family on Christmas eve.
 It’s a great way to spend a chilled out few hours and keep the kids entertained at the same time.
 This doesn’t have to cost the earth either, many cinemas host a kids club rate on the weekend or during the school holiday.
 With these offers a family of four can watch a movie for under £15.
 Sneaking in some mince pies will also stop the temptation to buy the overpriced popcorn.